ilan-pinto/udp-server/readme.md

 ## Use case
-after deploying this example you will have two apps:
+After deploying this example, two apps will be deployed :
-- sender-app - a python script that gets 2 params: service name, message to broadcast. sender app will discover all the hosts dns broadcast the message to all hosts.
+- Sender-app - a python script that gets two params: service name, message to broadcast. sender app will discover all the hosts DNS broadcast the message to all hosts.
-- reciver-app - a python app that listens on port 12000 and process recived messages
+- Receiver-app - a python app that listens on port 12000 and processes received messages